fozer15/Fitness-Management-App/README.md

 (React Server will get started automatically on Port 3000.
 You can access it through this url http://localhost:3000/.
 It may take a while to render the UI, please be patient)

+All components that makes request to the server are under the "client/src/pages/" folder.
+Each

 In the second terminal, go into the server directory and start the server application using the following commands:

 - cd ../server